 Five thematic capacity-building workshops focusing on:

-- Freelancers: Equal Treatment for All (France, online), October 2020
+- Freelancers: Equal Treatment for All (planned: France, but online), October 2020

-- Audience engagement and artificial intelligence (Finland, online), March 2021
+- Audience engagement and artificial intelligence (planned: Finland, but online), March 2021

-- Trends, skills and training in journalism (Germany, online), June 2021
+- Trends, skills and training in journalism (planned: Germany, but online), June 2021

-A final conference with a focus on Gender equality and diversity, building upon EFJ adopted Gender Manifesto with a focus on violence against women (Malaga, Spain), February/March 2022.
+A final conference with a focus on Gender equality and diversity, building upon EFJ adopted Gender Manifesto with a focus on violence against women (Malaga, Spain), March 2022.

 Expert Exchange Visits: personal and intensive coaching from a one-on-one, hands-on approach to deal with specific issues and develop tailor-made strategies.